gtathelegend/access-management-portal/README.md

 Modern enterprise-grade role-based access management platform built with Angular and Node.js.

 Access Management Portal is a premium SaaS-style platform that demonstrates secure authentication, RBAC, dedicated user and records management pages, analytics, responsive layout engineering, and polished async UX.
+The application is deployed using AWS-managed cloud services, demonstrating full-stack cloud deployment practices and production-style application delivery.
 It is designed to feel like a production enterprise product while remaining easy to inspect as a portfolio project.

 ## Project Preview